Geodesics and gravitational waves in chaotic extreme-mass-ratio inspirals: the curious case of Zipoy-Voorhees black-hole mimickers: Geodesic and inspiral evolution

+Fig. \ref{fig5} presents an even more intriguing EMRI evolution around the ZV primary, that undergoes two consecutive island crossings during a single evolution, namely the $2/7$ and $1/4$ islands.
+Initial conditions are slightly (but not strongly) fine tuned so what is presented here is quasi-generic, in a sense that it can occur for a small but non-zero set of initial conditions.
+For this inspiral, we have updated the fluxes $N_r=1100$ times, every $T_r=200M$.
+Since the revolution period in this case is $\sim 80M$, the total evolution time of the EMRI is $t_\text{total}=2.2\times 10^5M\sim 2800$ revolutions (roughly $12$ days for the mass of the primary considered).
 The time that the secondary spends in the first island, in perfect resonance, is $\sim 200$ cycles which translates to roughly a day.
 After exiting the first island, the orbit enters shortly after a subsequent resonant island and occupies it for another $\sim 50$ cycles which translate to one fifth of a day.
 In total the inspirals experiences $250$ cycles of perfect resonance (without taking into account pre- and post-resonant effects) which correspond to $\sim 10\%$ of the whole evolution.
 Similar analyses for non-Kerr EMRIs with the same mass ratios used here ($\mu/M=10^{-6}$) experience $250$ cycles in the most prominent $2/3$-resonant island \cite{Destounis:2021mqv,Destounis:2021rko}, though due to the much slower inspiral (resonances appear further from the central object) this only corresponds to $\sim 3\%$ of the whole evolution spent in a single island.
 Practically, the fact that a multitude of islands gather close to the plunge gives us the ability to probe subdominant resonances consecutively, in a short period of time, and have an EMRI that experiences a significant fraction of its evolution in resonance.
+Zooming in on the left plot of Fig. \ref{fig5} (see Fig. \ref{fig6}), we observe a complete agreement with what is demonstrated in Fig. \ref{fig4}.
+Especially for the $2/7$-resonant island (left plot in Fig. \ref{fig6}), the initial condition chosen here allows for the secondary to remain in it for a substantial amount of time that leads to a significant maximization of the energy flux.
+This means that the orbit enters deep into the island and probes the stable periodic point for a significant amount of time till it exits.
+The initial condition may look special, since a typical crossing would not maximize fluxes considerably, nevertheless, plateaus on dissipative rotation curves are still generic for a wide range of initial conditions.
+In this particular subfigure, one can also locate not only the entry in the island (with the sudden drop of the energy flux discussed above) but also the exit where a change of the gradient occurs.
+The same practically happens in all fluxes when an EMRI transverses an island of stability but only very prominent and long plateaus can reveal evidence of not only the entry but also the exit from the resonance.